 As FinDev Canada positions itself to deliver more impact in the markets we serve, we must continue to recruit top talent and add capacity throughout the organization.
-In keeping with our growth we plan to increase our workforce in both 2022 and 2023, with projected headcounts of 70 and 100 respectively at year-end.
-We anticipate that this will level out in latter years, with total headcount projected to reach 200 at the end of the planning period.
+In keeping with our growth we plan to increase our workforce in both 2022 and 2023.
 Capacity additions will be driven by business needs, particularly the growing financing and investment activities, and in consideration of our absorptive capacity.